-Periodically, you will want to wipe down the threaded rods with a lithiumbased grease.
+Periodically, you will want to wipe down the threaded rods with a lithium-based grease.
 Never use any petroleum based grease, which may compromise the plastic parts.
 We utilize Lucas white lithium grease NLGI #2.
 Apply the lithium grease both above and below the X ends on the threaded rods and wipe down the threaded rods.
 Use your preferred printer host software or the Graphical LCD controller to drive the Z axis up and down to help further distribute the lubricant.
+Wipe off any excess.